Jadotville/everyone-hates-the-wumpus/README.md

 ## How to use
 - After cloning, run "py simulation.py"
-- You can optionally configure grid_properties/game_properties to your liking
+- You can optionally configure grid_properties/game_properties/matrix values to your liking